Business Psychology MSc

 These include Google, Amazon, Vodafone, Deloitte, Emirates Airlines, Siemens, Royal Bank of Scotland, RAF, Ministry of Justice, Ministry of Defence and a number of occupational psychology practices including Saville Consulting, A&DC, Peoplewise and Genius Within.

-The strong professional emphasis, combined with a comprehensive skills curriculum, will develop your transferable skills and equip you with a competitive edge in the world of work.
+The strong professional emphasis of this course, combined with a comprehensive skills curriculum, will develop your transferable skills and equip you with a competitive edge in the world of work.

 Explore the different career options you can pursue with this degree and see the median salaries of the sector on our Career Coach portal.